 Accessibility is largely limited to the summer season.
-It is usually closed from November to the beginning of June but it can be closed anytime when the access is not cleared of snow.
-Perched at nearly 2,000 feet, its summit offers a stunning panorama on the Mont Blanc and Lauzière massifs.
+It is usually closed from November to the beginning of June, but it can be closed anytime when the access is not cleared of snow.
+Perched at nearly 2,000 feet, its summit offers a stunning panorama of the Mont Blanc and Lauzière massifs.
 West of the pass, a brutal unpaved road climbs up to Le Gros Villan, at 2,522m (8,274ft) above sea level.
 It’s very complicated with very steep slopes (22.41% average slope) and exposed turns but therefore rather exciting.